Front End, Suspension, And Steering

 Worn Front-End Parts

-The parts that make up your old car's steering and suspension have seen the worst of the road: water, mud, snow, salt, and then throw in lack of maintenance and age.
-These components are usually unwilling to be removed easily.
+Most under-car components are usually unwilling to be removed easily.
 This is where it pays to work smart.
-Before you try removing those 50+ year-old parts, grab a can of penetrating fluid (WD-40 or similar) and generously spray the parts to be removed.
+Before you try removing those old parts, grab a can of WD-40 or a similar penetrating fluid and generously spray the parts to be removed.
 Let them soak for a long time (five minutes is NOT a long time).
-Gentle tapping with a hammer may help as well.
-When trying to take off old tie-rods, take a wire brush and clean off exposed threads.
+The longer it soaks, the better it works.

 Front End Alignment